-People love that sort of good news.
-It was reinforced more recently in the Annals of Family Medicine (Sept.-Oct., 2013).
+People love the idea of using a natural product to manage a chronic health problem like diabetes.
+The promise of cinnamon was reinforced in the Annals of Family Medicine (Sept.-Oct., 2013).
 The authors concluded that, “Based on currently available literature, cinnamon may have a beneficial effect on fasting plasma glucose, LDL-C, HDL-C, and triglyceride levels in patients with type 2 diabetes.”

 Such studies create appealing headlines.
 People are told that cinnamon will not only lower blood sugar levels but also reduce bad LDL cholesterol and triglycerides and raise good HDL cholesterol.
+A recent review in a medical journal covers Alzheimer disease, arteriosclerosis and arthritis as well as diabetes (Advances in Experimental Medicine and Biology, 2016).
 That might encourage some people to start consuming high doses of inexpensive cinnamon from their grocery shelves.
-One diabetes educator who was interviewed on NPR was quoted as saying cinnamon “is inexpensive,” “and it tastes good.”
+People love cinnamon particularly because it is inexpensive and it tastes good.

 That really worries us because regular consumption of inexpensive cassia cinnamon could lead to liver damage.
+(Read about one case here.)
 Coumarin may also interact with other drugs including aspirin, NSAIDs (ibuprofen, naproxen, etc) and other anticoagulants such as warfarin (Coumadin), to name a few potential complications.

-Over the years we have heard from many people that cinnamon helps control their blood glucose.
+Over the years we have heard from many people about the pros and cons of cinnamon.
 Here are some stories from visitors to this website.

 “I have been using Saigon cinnamon for about 2 months as a supplement to my diet and medication.
 I put it in coffee, cereal, or oatmeal (at least once daily in the morning).